A close up of some food on a table

 How to Fry the Crispiest Fish in the World

 I like a quick fry.
-To do this, I like to slice the filets in to two-three inch pieces.
+To do this, I like to slice the filets into two-three inch pieces.
 If there is any yellow fat, I like to trim that off.
 Once the fish is dry and the oil is ready, dip the fish in the breading thoroughly and shake off excess.
 Dip into the wet mixture, and then do it again.
 I call this double baptizing: wet, dry, wet, dry, shake off excess, and into the fryer.

 Tip: Constantly monitor the temperature of the oil.